-Homeopathy treatment from Welling Clinic offers a complete and natural cure from Tinea Versicolor.
-Not only the patches and spots but even the discolouration can be completely reversed with our tired and tested Homeopathic medicines for Tinea Versicolor.
+Homeopathy treatment of Tinea Versicolor from Welling Clinic offers a complete and natural cure from Tinea Versicolor.
+Also known as Pityriasis Versicolor, the treatment can stop the new patches & spots from coming and the discoloration can be completely reversed with our tired and tested Homeopathic medicines for Tinea Versicolor.

 Call +91 80 80 850 950 to meet our specialists or consult us for a detailed assessment and to start your treatment of Tinea Versicolor.